qbead/qbeadWebsite/content/book/animation.md

 repeat themselves when their input passes through 255.
 There is a reason for this.
 There are 256 numbers from 0 to 255.
 And 256 is exactly how many different values can be stored in one byte.
-One byte is how much space is dedicated to many typical variables in the language used by the Arduino software, hence, much of its functions are written to expect numerical values on that scale.
+One byte is how much space is dedicated to many typical variables in the language used by the Arduino software, hence, many of its functions are written to expect numerical values on that scale.
 :::